 Whenever I use picture books to help me train good character, I tend to do one of a few things…

-- Simply read a book and let the story teach the difference between good and bad character subtly.
+- Simply read a book and let the story teach the difference between good and bad character qualities subtly.

 - Read a book and have a gentle discussion about the positive and negative character qualities.